starcitizen-lug/knowledge-base/wiki/index.md

 >
 > Scroll wheel causing a crash
 >
-> - This appears to be a [problem](https://bugs.winehq.org/show_bug.cgi?id=59323) with Wine Wayland on Wine 11.1.
+> - This appears to be a [problem](https://bugs.winehq.org/show_bug.cgi?id=59323) with Wine Wayland 11.1.
 Revert [Wine Wayland](https://wiki.starcitizen-lug.org/Tips-and-Tricks#wine-wayland) or go back to Wine 11.0

 ### General News